Sahiltr/ReactJS-2024/readme.md

-# start of the react seriescls
+# start of the react series